pgaston/teleopros2/README.md

 ### Starting from scratch

-(Update - 6/18/2025 - rebuilt both platforms from scratch.
+(Update - 6/21/2025 - rebuilt both platforms -x86 and Orin Nano - from scratch.
 Updated instructions.
 Hint - follow NVidia instructions very carefully!)

 There are two platforms you can (should) support:
 - NVidia Jetson Orin Nano (or other, non tested).
+Current version is for Jetpack 6.2 w/ the software performance update.
-- x86 platform - this allows the use of Isaac Sim for software-in-the-loop simulation.
+- x86 platform (Ubuntu 22) - this allows the use of Isaac Sim for software-in-the-loop simulation.

 While this works in a 'standard' ROS2 Humble environment, the supported approach follows the NVidia suggested approach of using their Docker environment.